DS-100/sp23/syllabus.md

 -->

 ### Graduate Final Project
-All students enrolled in the graduate version of the course (CS C200 or Stat C200C, i.e. Data 200; Data 200S) will be graded according to the Graduate grading scheme, which includes a team-based **graduate project** distributed in the second half of the semester.
-More details to follow.
+All students enrolled in the graduate version of the course (CS C200A or Stat C200C, i.e. Data 200; Data 200S) will be graded according to the Graduate grading scheme, which includes a team-based **Graduate Final Project** distributed in the second half of the semester.
+More details to be released soon.

 ## Office Hours and Communication